Microsoft reports $35.0 billion in Q3 2020 revenue: Azure up 59%, Surface up 1%, and LinkedIn up 21%

 Microsoft today reported earnings for its third fiscal quarter of 2020, including revenue of $35.0 billion, net income of $10.8 billion, and earnings per share of $1.40 (compared to revenue of $30.6 billion, net income of $8.8 billion, and earnings per share of $1.14 in Q3 2019).
 All three of the company’s operating groups saw year-over-year growth.

 Analysts had expected Microsoft to earn $33.7 billion in revenue and report earnings per share of $1.26.
 The company thus easily beat expectations.
 Eyes are on Microsoft given its role in the software and cloud industries.
-So far, so good: “COVID-19 had minimal net impact on the total company revenue,” the company said in its release.
-Unlike other tech giants Google and Facebook, Microsoft doesn’t make the majority of its revenue from advertising and thus the company doesn’t feel the impact of the coronavirus pandemic as deeply.
-The company’s stock was up 4% in regular trading, and up another 2% in after-hours trading.
-Microsoft said it returned $9.9 billion to shareholders in the form of share repurchases and dividends during the quarter.
+So far, so good: “COVID-19 had minimal net impact on the total company revenue,” the company said.
+Unlike tech giants Google and Facebook, Microsoft doesn’t generate the majority of its revenue from advertising and thus might not feel the impact of the coronavirus pandemic as deeply.
+The company’s stock was up 4% in regular trading, and up another 3% in after-hours trading.
+Microsoft returned $9.9 billion to shareholders in the form of share repurchases and dividends during the quarter.

 “We’ve seen two years’ worth of digital transformation in two months,” Microsoft CEO Satya Nadella said in a statement.
 “From remote teamwork and learning, to sales and customer service, to critical cloud infrastructure and security — we are working alongside customers every day to help them adapt and stay open for business in a world of remote everything.
 Our durable business model, diversified portfolio, and differentiated technology stack position us well for what’s ahead.”

-Microsoft also noted that “cloud usage increased, particularly in Microsoft 365 including Teams, Azure, Windows Virtual Desktop, advanced security solutions, and Power Platform, as customers shifted to work and learn from home.”
-A 59% revenue increase for Azure indicates a return to slowing cloud growth for the company.
-The figure has been falling steadily lately: 76% in Q2 2019, 73% in Q3 2019, 64% in Q4 2019, and 59% in Q1 2020.
-It rebounded slightly to 62% in Q2 2020.
-Slowing growth is normal, but the pandemic could accelerate the trend.
+Microsoft’s release noted that “cloud usage increased, particularly in Microsoft 365 including Teams, Azure, Windows Virtual Desktop, advanced security solutions, and Power Platform, as customers shifted to work and learn from home.”
 More cloud usage but slower revenue growth might suggest Microsoft is willing to delay or waive bills and fees for Azure customers in hopes of keeping them loyal in the long run.
 Microsoft does not break out exact Azure revenue numbers, likely to avoid comparisons with industry leader AWS.

 Operating group highlights